Sociology

 Chatting with co-workers at lunch, visiting family, participating in a campus club—these are just some of the places you can practice the power of the sociological imagination and storytelling to contribute to some of the biggest challenges our society faces, from racial justice to gender equity, climate change, labor movements, immigration, LGBTQ+ issues, gender inequality, and sexualized violence.

 The Sociology Department trains students in critical thinking, data collection and analysis, and a social justice perspective that highlights movements seeking equality in terms of race, class, and gender and sexuality.
-Our program specializes in seeking to interrogate intra- and inter-group conflict, micro- and macro-social forces, and qualitative and quantitative data collection and analysis.
+Our program specializes in seeking to question and explore intra- and inter-group conflict, micro- and macro-social forces, and qualitative and quantitative data collection and analysis.
 Students learn to reflect on their own situatedness but also how to practice sociological empathy that enables them to act as global citizens and allies to underrepresented groups.
-By the end of the program, students are well versed in the skills of public sociology, which blends sociological data, theory, and perspectives, rendering them useful for nonsociologists in addressing current social issues.
+By the end of the program, students are well-versed in the skills of public sociology, which blends sociological data, theory, and perspectives, rendering them useful for nonsociologists in addressing current social issues.
 Our students are adept at doing sociology in any setting they find themselves in.

 Join a passionate and student-centered faculty and a diverse and engaged student body to challenge received ideology and build a better world.